openshift/enhancements/enhancements/microshift/microshift-default-cni.md

-MicroShift addresses customer use cases with low-resource, field-deployed edge devices (SBCs, SoCs) requiring a minimal K8s container orchestration layer.
+MicroShift addresses customer use cases with low-resource, field-deployed edge devices (SBCs, SoCs) requiring a minimal K8s container orchestration layer, please see PR#1187 for more details.

-MicroShift is targeting a class of devices like Xilinx ZYNQ UltraScale+, fitlet2, NVIDIA Jetson TX2, or Intel NUCs that are pervasive in edge deployments.
-These cost a few hundred USD, have all necessary accelerators and I/O on-board, but are typically not extensible and are highly constrained on every resource, e.g.:

-* CPU: ARM Cortex-A35-class or Intel Atom class CPU, 2-4 cores, 1.5GHz clock
-* memory: 2-16GB RAM
-* storage: e.g. SATA3 @ 6Gb/s, 10kIOPS, 1ms (vs. NVMe @ 32Gb/s,
-  500kIOPS, 10µs)
-* network: Less bandwidth and less reliable than data center-based servers, including being completely disconnected for extended periods.
-Likely 1Gb/s NICs, potentially even LTE/4G connections at 5-10Mbps, instead of 10/25/40Gb/s NICs
+We are proposing OVNKubernetes to align with all the other OpenShift form factors, and provide the ability to use NetworkPolicies which some customers demand.

+In this enhancement we describe the changes made to the OVNKubernetes configuration as well as the work that needs to be done, and possible improvements.

 ## Motivation

-MicroShift used flannel during the proof of concept phase, which later on was simplified to bridge-cni, being that pluggin the most minimalistic plugin which would provide Pod to Pod communication in a single-node environment and nothing else.
+MicroShift used flannel during the proof of concept phase, which later on was simplified to bridge-cni, being that plugin the most minimalistic plugin which would provide Pod to Pod communication in a single node environment and nothing else.

-A very important characteristic necessary for any CNI plugin used in MicroShift is a low-enough RAM, Disk, CPU footprint and boot times, as explained in the summary, the target platforms for MicroShift are small SBCs or SoCs where most of the computing capability must remain available for the final applications, otherwise MicroShift stops being useful in it's target environment.
+A very important characteristic necessary for any CNI plugin used in MicroShift is a low-enough RAM, Disk (which translates to network bandwidth consumption on updates), CPU footprint and boot times.

+The target platforms for MicroShift are small SBCs or SoCs (Single Board Computers or Systems on Chip) where most of the computing capability must remain available for the final applications, otherwise MicroShift stops being useful in its target environment.

+An optimized OVNKubernetes is chosen for the reasons explained in the summary, and we believe this optimization is enough for most customers.

 ### User Stories